tecodrive/mplcursors/doc/source/index.rst

 cannot remove it (as it needs to know what artists to redraw to restore the original state).

 As a workaround, either switch off blitting, or unset the ``animated`` property on the relevant artists before using a cursor.
-(The only other fix I can envision is to walk the entire tree of artists, record their visibility status, and try to later restore them; but this would fail for `~.ArtistAnimation`\s which themselves fiddle with artist visibility).
+(The only other fix I can envision is to walk the entire tree of artists, record their visibility status, and try to later restore them; but this would fail for :class:`~matplotlib.animation.ArtistAnimation`\s which themselves fiddle with artist visibility).

 Indices and tables
 ==================